 The audio station could handle one open reel, one audiocassette, and DAT using two Benchmark converters.
 We could digitize one tape at a time, in real time.
 UCLA has a massive audiotape collection on various formats of open reel, audiocassette, microcassette, and DAT.
-Using this set-up, we couldn’t meet the preservation needs with the time and staff available.
-AV Preservation was expanding and the stations were holding us back.
-We realized we needed an upgrade and a total redesign.
+By digitizing one tape at time, we couldn’t meet the preservation needs with the time and staff available.
+AV Preservation was expanding and our dream was that the stations could too.
+We realized we needed to redesign building on our existing station and workflows.

 We started with a wish list, going through everything we wanted for the digitization stations.

 For the video station we wanted: